ESPToolKit/esp-memoryMonitor/README.md

 - Tracks internal DRAM and PSRAM (`MALLOC_CAP_8BIT` / `MALLOC_CAP_SPIRAM | MALLOC_CAP_8BIT`) with free bytes, low-water mark, largest free block, and optional fragmentation score.
 - Per-region thresholds with hysteresis; `onThreshold` fires on enter/exit of warn/critical bands so alerts do not spam as memory bounces.
 - Optional extras: per-task stack high-water (via `uxTaskGetSystemState`), min-ever-free, and IDF failed-allocation callbacks (`heap_caps_register_failed_alloc_callback`).
+- Scope-based deltas and tag budgets: wrap a code path in `beginScope()` to measure DRAM/PSRAM consumed (or released), attribute it to a tag, and fire `onScope`/`onTagThreshold` callbacks when soft budgets are crossed.
+- Leak suspicion helpers: mark checkpoints for steady-state phases; the monitor compares averages and flags downward free-memory drift or rising fragmentation via `onLeakCheck`.
+- Derived insights: windowed min/avg/max, slope-based bytes/second, and time-to-warn/critical estimates per region.
+- Task visibility: stack state transitions (`Safe/Warn/Critical`), optional new/vanished task detection, and per-task thresholds.
+- Export/panic helpers: convert snapshots to ArduinoJson for telemetry and install a shutdown/panic hook that captures a final snapshot before abort/restart.
 - Thread-safe with FreeRTOS mutexes; destructor tears down the sampler task and unregisters callbacks.

 ## Examples